 Allow an additional 10 minutes to prep the multi-purpose dough if it's not already made.

-If you can eat cheese, I recommend Imo’s Provel cheese, but you can use whatever you prefer.
-If you can’t eat cheese, try cashew cheese (the soft variety) or just omit.
-I used Daiya dairy free mozzarella but it’s not 100% paleo and I know some people may not be able to tolerate it.
+If you can eat cheese, I recommend Imo's Provel cheese, but you can use whatever you prefer.
+If you can't eat cheese, I used Daiya dairy free mozzarella.
+If you need a paleo option you can also try cashew cheese (the soft variety) or just omit the cheese altogether.